cgaray/basketballsim/BUG-FIXES-SUMMARY.md

 - ✅ 1 click to see position players
 - ✅ 1 click to fill entire team!
 - ✅ One entry per player with year selector
+- ✅ "My Teams" page to manage all saved teams
+- ✅ Load any team to Team 1 or Team 2
+- ✅ Delete teams with confirmation

 ---